5 Things Home Depot Shoppers Don't Realize They Can Get for Free

 iStock

-Home renovations or repairs can sometimes seem like a daunting task for even the most experienced DIYers.
-But for hundreds of projects, from kitchen remodels to closet organization installations, Home Depot offers free consultation services with experts and designers to help answer any questions you might have and to provide a quote.
+Home renovations or repairs can be a daunting task for even the most experienced DIYers.
+But for hundreds of projects, from kitchen remodels to closet organization installations, Home Depot offers free consultation services with experts and designers to help answer your questions and provide a quote.

 "To get expert advice from a Home Depot design consultant in your area, schedule a free virtual or in-home consultation," the retailer advises on its website.
 For the latter, the consultant will even take measurements for you.